Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 There are plenty of commercial cat-eye rinse products for sale at local pet stores for use at home.
 Make sure that when shopping for eye rinse for your cat, you are buying products with good reviews and legible labels!

-When topically applied, honey is known to help lessen inflammation and irritation in your eye.
+When topically applied, honey is known to help lessen swelling and irritation in your eye.
 Owners can mix two tablespoons of organic honey with two tablespoons of distilled or sterile water.
 Make sure to shake and stir until the honey looks like it has disappeared.
 Owners can put 2 to 3 drops of the solution into the infected eye twice a day.

 Final Thoughts – Cat Eye Infection Home Remedies

-Feline upper respiratory infections, conjunctivitis, corneal disorders, dry eye, Uveitis, and Feline herpesvirus, are the most common causes of eye infections in cats.
 The best way to prevent these ailments from befalling your pet is to keep a healthy and balanced diet filled with Vitamins A, C, and E. Also make sure to be cautious of shared pet areas.